WallStreetMojo

 vba UBound Example 2

-This data is going to update on a daily basis, and you need to copy this data to the new sheet every time it updates.
-Updating this manually will take a considerable amount of time in your workplace, but I will show you a simple macro code to automate this.
+This data will update daily.
+Therefore, you must copy it to the new sheet every time it updates.
+Updating this manually will take considerable time in your workplace, but we will show you a simple macro code to automate this.

 Code: